U.S. Olympic gold medalist Biles says doctor sexually abused her

 “It is not normal to receive any type of treatment from a trusted team physician and refer to it horrifyingly as the ‘special’ treatment,” Biles wrote.

-“This behaviour is completely unacceptable, disgusting, and abusive, especially coming from someone whom I was TOLD to trust.”
+“This behavior is completely unacceptable, disgusting, and abusive, especially coming from someone whom I was TOLD to trust.”

 Biles, who won a record three successive world all around titles before winning four gold medals at the 2016 Rio Olympics, said the alleged incidents left her broken and the more she tried to “shut off the voice in my head the louder it screams.”